A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: Introduction

 \section{Introduction}

-In this article, we study the numerical stability properties of a second-order implicit-explicit backwards differencing formula (SBDF2) as applied to the Poisson-Nernst-Planck equations with generalized Frumkin-Butler-Volmer boundary conditions (the PNP-FBV system).
-The PNP equations describe the transport of charged species subject to diffusion and electromigration.
-The Poisson-Nernst-Planck (PNP) equations describe the transport of charged species subject to diffusion and electromigration.
-They have wide applicability in electrochemistry, and have been used to model a number of different systems, including porous media \cite{Biesheuvel2010PRE, Biesheuvel2011, Biesheuvel2012, Peters2016}, microelectrodes \cite{Streeter2008, Compton2011}, ion-exchange membranes \cite{Dydek2013, Nikonenko2010}, electrokinetic phenomena \cite{Yaroshchuk2012, Bazant2010, Bazant2009}, ionic liquids \cite{Bazant2011, Kornyshev2007}, electrochemical thin films \cite{Bazant2005, Chu2005, Biesheuvel2009}, fuel cells \cite{BiesheuvelFranco2009}, supercapacitors \cite{Lee2014}, and many more.
-The Frumkin-Butler-Volmer boundary conditions describe charge transfer reactions at electrodes.

-The PNP-FBV system is a parabolic-elliptic system with nonlinear boundary conditions that model reactions at the electrodes.
+The Poisson-Nernst-Planck (PNP) equations are a parabolic-elliptic system that models the transport of charged species subject to diffusion and electromigration.
+The generalized Frumkin-Butler-Volmer (FBV) boundary conditions are nonlinear boundary conditions that model chemical reactions at the electrodes.
+The PNP equations model the behaviour in the bulk; the electrodes are located at the boundary of the ``bulk'' domain.
 There is a singular perturbation parameter $\epsilon$; small values of $\epsilon$ lead to thin boundary layers with sharp transitions to the behaviour in the bulk.
-In the parameter regimes of interest, the dynamics are strongly diffusive and so an implicit-explicit scheme is a natural approach: the linear diffusive term is handled implicitly and the nonlinear terms are handled explicitly.